Aggregation of study load 010-22033035

 There is no requirement for evidence for an aggregation assessment in a new claim or claim re-assessment if the student advises:

-- use aggregation of study load that adds up to 66% over the academic year, and
+- use aggregation of study-load that adds up to 66% over the academic year, and

-- have a concessional study load which is assessed and approved before applying aggregation
+- have a concessional study-load which is assessed and approved before applying aggregation

-All other aggregation assessments require current date evidence confirming the student's total EFTSL or approved concessional study load over the entire aggregated enrolment period.
-Suitable evidence may include:
+All other aggregation assessments, including historical cancellation and regranting of YA or Austudy, require evidence confirming the student's total study-load or approved concessional study-load over the entire aggregated enrolment period.

 - proof of enrolment documents